assemblits/eru/README.md

 ## Dependencies
   * Database
-    - Postgresql installed on localhost with the following features:
-      - Username = postgres (Default)
-      - Password = postgres
-      - Port     = 5432 (Default)
-      - A database called "eru" in the public schema.
+    - H2 database.
   * Modbus:
-    - To be able to connect to the modbus devices (no necessary to run the app) install the drivers in the java environment.
+    - To be able to connect to the serial modbus devices (no necessary to run the app) install the drivers in the java environment.
 Linux (Debian) example:
       1) Go to: _eru_home_directory / lib / serial / Rxtx-Serial-comms-Drivers /_
       2) Choose your binary build: x86_64 or i386 (based on which version of the JVM you are installing to)
       3) Extract.